-- 1) Assisted the Co-operative Farmers Association (CFA) reinitiate inter-island trading activities with Sunshine Harvest Co-operative in St. Lucia.
-Eight shipments of fresh produce were made from St. Lucia to Antigua. - 2) The CFA became a member of the Caribbean Farmers Development Company which is promoting regional and extra-regional trade and small livestock development.
+- Parmers Association (CFA) reinitiate inter-island trading activities with Sumshine Harvest Co-operative in St. Lucia.
+Bight shipments of fresh produce were made from St. Lucia to Antigua. - 2) The CFA became a member of the Caribbean Farmers Development Company which is promoting regional and extra-regional trade and small livestock development.

 - 3) The Antigua and Barbuda livestock Improvement Cooperative Society Ltd. requested membership into CFDC and their representative participated as observer in the first Board of Directors meeting of CFDC.

-- 4) Four issues of farmer newsletter "FOCUS on Integrated Rural Development" were circulated to over 200 persons and institutions in Antigua and Barbuda.
+- 4) Four issues of farmer newsletter

+"FOCUS on Integrated Rural

+Development" were circulated to

+over 200 persons and

+institutions in Antigua and

+Barbuda.

 - 5) Provided technical assistance to CFA in the formulation of a project to obtain basic marketing equipment and infrastructure.
 Helped to access funding (US\$21,000) from Inter-American Foundation for financing of project.

 - 6) Coordinated support of farmers organizations from four islands for participation in the OECS regional workshop on vegetable production and marketing held in Antigua in July 1990.

 - 7) One representative from CFA participated in three planning meetings of the Caribbean Farmers Development Company.

-- 3.2 Dominica

-- 1) The Caribbean Farmers
+1) The Caribbean Farmers

 Development Company (CFDC) was

 registered in St Lucia and

 headquarters was established in

 Dominica with a full-time

 General Manager and

 Administrative Assistant.